Toronto Transit Commission fares: On TTC buses and streetcars

-Customers cannot purchase Presto fare media, nor load money or a TTC transit pass onto their Presto fare media, nor use their credit or debit cards to pay their fares, on any TTC transit vehicle.
+Customers can neither purchase Presto fare media nor load money or a TTC transit pass onto their Presto fare media on any TTC transit vehicle.

 Transfers

 A transfer is a proof-of-payment (POP) receipt issued when a fare is paid by cash, token or legacy ticket.
 It allows riders to switch between most routes without paying additional fares and can be shown as POP to TTC fare inspectors or special constables while riding on board streetcars.
 (POP is mandatory when riding on streetcars.)
 A paper transfer is valid to complete a one-way continuous trip without stopovers, with route changes allowed only at valid transfer points generally at an intersection where two routes cross.
 The transfer rules used to be the same for both Presto and legacy users; however, since 26 August 2018, Presto provides its users a two-hour timed transfer.
 Presto users do not require paper transfers as a transfer is stored electronically on their card or ticket once they perform their initial tap on a reader.

 Three forms of paper transfers are used on the TTC: